vivid-planet/comet/docs/docs/migration/migration-from-v5-to-v6.md

 # Migrating from v5 to v6

 First, execute `npx @comet/upgrade@latest v6` in the root of your project.
-It automatically installs the new versions of all `@comet` libraries, runs an eslint autofix and handles some of the necessary renames.
+It automatically installs the new versions of all `@comet` libraries, runs an ESLint autofix and handles some of the necessary renames.

 <details>